The Regulatory Reform (Fire Safety) Order 2005 is the law that covers general fire safety in England and Wales.

 We are an experienced team in the fire safety and health and safety compliance industry and have organised many fire safety projects.

-We have build a reputation for ourselves through both our customer service and the standards of our fire risk assessment.
+We have build a reputation for ourselves through both our customer service and the standards of our fire risk assessment in London.
 Our fire risk assessors are knowledgeable and committed to fully following any and all fire safety law standards.

-We have built positive relationships with the best fire safety consultants while working on single and multi-site projects nationwide.
+We have built positive relationships with the best fire safety assessors while working on single and multi-site projects nationwide.

 Request a free quote with your requirements today.
 We look forward to hearing from you.